schollz/barcode/README.md

 you can bias the modulation for any parameter using E2 to move the corresponding line (a parameter for a voice) and then adjusting with E3.

-the line at the very top is for the overall level, which can be adjusted with E1.
+the line at the very top is for the overall level, which can be adjusted with E1. during recording, E1 adjusts the recording level.

 ## my other patches